Mana Island (New Zealand)

 Mana Island is the smaller of two islands that lie off the southwest coast of the North Island of New Zealand (the larger is Kapiti Island).
-The name of the Island is an abbreviation of the Maori name Te Mana o Kupe, which means "The Mana of Kupe".
+The name of the Island is an abbreviation of the Māori name Te Mana o Kupe, which means "The Mana of Kupe".

 Mana Island is a 3 km long, 2.17 km² table, with cliffs along much of its coast and a plateau occupying much of the interior.
 It lies 3 km off the North Island coast in the Tasman Sea, west of the city of Porirua and south of the entrance to Porirua Harbour.
 In 2009, it was selected by the Global Restoration Network as one of New Zealand's top 25 sites for ecological restoration.
 Although a wildlife sanctuary, and thus with no permanent human population, the island is officially defined as a suburb of Porirua City.

 History

 Mana was settled by Māori from the 14th century.
-In the early 1820s, the Ngati Toa iwi, led by Te Rauparaha established bases on Mana.
+In the early 1820s, the Ngāti Toa iwi, led by Te Rauparaha established bases on Mana.

 European occupation began 1830s with a whaling station, and bush was cleared for an early sheep farm.
-A lighthouse was built to the north in 1863, but shipwrecks were caused due to confusion between this light and Pencarrow light at the entrance to Wellington Harbour, and the Mana lighthouse was removed to Cape Egmont in Taranaki in 1877, where it still stands.
+A lighthouse was built to the north in 1863, but shipwrecks were caused due to confusion between this light and Pencarrow light at the entrance to Wellington Harbour, a new lighthouse was constructed on the summit of North Brother Island and the lighthouse was removed to Cape Egmont in Taranaki, where it still stands.
 It became Crown property in 1865 and was subsequently leased to J. F. E. Wright of Wellington.